Hafizah/Financial-Chatbot-Model-Deployment-Using-Deep-Learning/README.md

 4. Deployed model.

 **Challenges:**
-- Due to over 250 terms, the manual insertion of financial terms in JSON format was tedious and has high tendency for terms duplication.
+- Due to over 250 terms, the manual insertion of financial terms in text corpus was tedious and has high tendency for terms duplication.
 One way that I used to inspect duplication is to look at the probability of the selected words.
 Duplicated words usually have probability of about 50%.
 - Spelling mistakes while inserting terms.
-Aside from running spell checks, I manually checked for mistakes after deployment.
+Aside from running spell checks, I checked for spelling mistakes manually.
+- Bot get confused with terms with similar words.
+For example, "put warrant", "call warrant", "warrant".
+After several trials, by adding more styles of asking questions in "patterns" in text corpus, the bot was able to differentiate between these terms.
+- Bot did not recognize short form of terms.
+For example: CPI for "consumer price index".
+Make sure to add common words that users will tend to use.
+Users are likely to type NASDAQ instead of "National Association of Securities Dealers Automated Quotations".
 - Integrating all the files needed to deploy the model.
-I had to seperate 'punkt' into a seperate file instead of grouping together it with other libraries for a successful deployment.
+I had to seperate 'punkt' into a seperate file instead of grouping it together with other libraries for successful deployment.

 **Methodology:**
 1. Import all libraries used such as: Numpy, Tensorflow, JSON, NLTK.